d2l-ai/d2l-vi/chapter_computational-performance/async-computation_vn.md

 ## Improving Memory Footprint
 -->

-## Cải thiện mức chiếm dụng bộ nhớ
+## Cải thiện Mức chiếm dụng Bộ nhớ

 <!--
 Imagine a situation where we keep on inserting operations into the backend by executing Python code on the frontend.